-After a year without diving, I found myself headed to Malapascua, a little island off the North of Cebu, Philippines for my first diving trip since 2010!
-Thresher Sharks and a quiet island with sun, sand and sea, I was totally looking forward to this little break.
+After a year without scuba diving, I found myself headed to Malapascua, a little island off the North of Cebu, Philippines for my first diving trip since 2010.
+I was totally looking forward to this little break where I would hopefully find some thresher sharks and enjoy a quiet island with sun, sand and sea.

-This is also the first dive trip that I did with a group called Scubaddiction.
+Instead of arranging the details on my own, me and my dive buddy P went with a local Singaporean scuba diving group called Scubaddiction.
 They’re a small group, very casual-like so it’s like travelling with a bunch of friends, and they were all doing leisure dives this time around (i.e. no one was on course) so it was a pretty relaxing and fun trip all around.
-Great people =)
+I would dive with them again in the Maldives in 2013.

-It was another loooonngg ride in a mini van (thankfully spacious – 5 of us in a 10-seater) where we wound North through the hills and villages.
+It was another loooonngg ride in a mini van that was thankfully spacious – 5 of us in a 10-seater was pretty comfy – where we wound North through the hills and villages.
 There were some additional delays from getting stuck behind street processions on a Good Friday (Philippines is a largely Catholic country) and by the time we reached the jetty in the village of Maya, it was close to 5pm already.

 It was low tide, which meant a little wading through seaweed and shin deep waters to get to the little boat, which then ferried us out to the larger boat.
 A point to note for anyone making the crossing to Malapascua in the evening – the waters are CHOPPY, so be prepared, especially if your bags are not waterproof.
 I’d recommend shorts and a poncho because the boat they use has barely any protection from the wind and sea-spray, so you can get quite wet.
 On the way back we travelled in the morning – the waters were much calmer and the journey was shorter too – about half an hour.

 We were booked at Blue Corals Beach Resort which is located in the southern part of the island.
-It’s quite a distinct blue building and elevated, so there’s a nice sea view from where my room was on the 2nd level.
+It’s quite a distinct blue building and located on a bit of elevated land so there was a nice sea view from my room on the 2nd level.

 While I thought the amenities were quite adequate, one thing to remember is that Malapascua is an island and there is limited fresh water and electricity – the first day we were there, the plumbing had some problems and we were stuck without water for most of the day (thank god we had put some water in a bucket!).
 The next day, the electricity was cut for a couple of hours as well, so just be prepared for some inconveniences.

-Our dives (and our whole trip actually) was organized by Thresher Shark Divers, located right on the beach and just 100m from our rooms at Blue Coral.
-They’re pretty professional and have great dive guides – we did 12 in total over 4 days (13 for the others, our flight was leaving earlier so we stopped earlier) and had a very good experience with them.
+Our dives were organized by Thresher Shark Divers, located right on the beach and just 100m from our rooms at Blue Coral.
+A very professional set up with great dive guides – we did 12 dives in total over 4 days (some did 13, we had to stop earlier because our flight left earlier than the others) and had a very good experience with them.

-There’s Gato Island (Spanish for Cat, which its supposed to look like, but I don’t think we were looking at it from the right angle cause I didn’t see it) which is a marine reserve and sea snake sanctuary.
+There’s Gato Island (Spanish for Cat for the shape of the island, but I don’t think we were looking at it from the right angle cause I didn’t see it) which is a marine reserve and sea snake sanctuary.
 There was a lot of marine life at this spot which we dived at 3 times, the most exciting being entering a shallow cave with a bunch of white-tipped reef sharks circling in the dark!
 I’ve seen lots of sharks, but this is the first time I’ve been so up close with them in an enclosed space.

 We didn’t get to see the famed Dona Marilyn wreck due to bad weather and a busted GPS, though we did visit another wreck called Tapilon wreck, an old World War II ship which apparently still had bones in it (someone saw a femur! eek!).
 That was pretty memorable because the seas were really choppy that day, and if you didn’t watch yourself, you would find yourself drifting out into the deep blue…